Cabinetry Design in Rio Verde, AZ

 One common mistake many people make when embarking on their kitchen renovation is not communicating enough with their designers and contractors throughout the process.
 There are many moving parts in your renovation and even though every member of your team is a rock star at his or her job, you can’t assume that everyone is always on the same page you are.
 When in doubt, always err on the side of over communication!

 And if communicating isn’t your strong suit, don’t fret!
-Here at Studio M, we pride ourselves on our relationships with contractors and our ability to communicate efficiently with you and the whole team from start to finish.
+Here at Revival House, we pride ourselves on our relationships with contractors and our ability to communicate efficiently with you and the whole team from start to finish.

 Our Kitchen and Bath designer Danielle’s communication ability shined through when completing a recent out-of-state job in Arizona.
 Even though she couldn’t physically meet with the client or the contractors, she was able to execute the project with excellence and make sure the client was always informed and on the same page throughout the entire process.